apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 Before using Access Points make sure you're not impacted by the following:
 - `ListObjectsV1` is not supported, this is also deprecated on AWS S3 for performance reasons;
 - The endpoint for S3 requests will automatically change from `s3.amazonaws.com` to use `s3-accesspoint.REGION.amazonaws.{com | com.cn}` depending on the Access Point ARN.
-This **only** happens if the `fs.s3a.endpoint` property isn't set.
-The endpoint property overwrites any changes, this is intentional so FIPS or DualStack endpoints can be set.
 While considering endpoints, if you have any custom signers that use the host endpoint property make sure to update them if needed;
-- Access Point names don't have to be globally unique, in the same way that bucket names have to.
-This means you may end up in a situation where you have two Access Points with the same name.
-If you do end up in this situation then use per bucket overrides and provide an alias to one of your access points;

 ## <a name="upload"></a>How S3A writes data to S3